Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA and more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Week 16 of the NFL schedule continues with 12 games on Sunday, including an NFC South battle between the Tampa Bay Buccaneers and Carolina Panthers, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Baker Mayfield and the Buccaneers face Bryce Young and the Panthers with first-place on the line as both teams are 7-7.
+The Week 17 NFL schedule kicks off with three games on Christmas Day, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Three divisional matchups highlight the slate with Cowboys vs. Commanders, Lions vs. Vikings and Broncos vs. Chiefs.
 Outside of the gridiron, there is also upcoming NBA, college basketball and more, all of which can be played on the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.